 On top of our standards-based process, our build methodology utilizes a single database structure.
 The data is stored in a vendor-neutral format.
 This means that it stores all the relevant data from all the various CAD tools that we support, preventing any inconsistencies across CAD types.
 The majority of the patterns in the library are built using the Ultra Librarian desktop software to assist in consistency and reliability.
 Where appropriate, components are based on the IPC-7351B standard.
 Exceptions would include thru-hole components as well as parts built to a specific standard and so labeled.
 Where possible components have been built using the 3-tiered complexity level of; least material condition, nominal material condition, and maximum material condition.

 Symbols and Footprints are built in English units (mils) unless otherwise specified.
-Metric units are entered when appropriate (such as the pitch of metric pin spacing) but all dimensions are shown in Mils rounded to two decimal places and rounded to the nearest Mil.
+Metric units are entered when appropriate (such as the pitch of metric pin spacing) but all dimensions are shown in inches rounded to three decimal places and rounded to the nearest Mil.
 Metric numbers are rounded to two decimal places.
 Actual locations are stored internally to 8 decimal place accuracy.
 Users can switch between metric and English units.

 Each footprint has the assembly outline of the part to the max condition.
 The silkscreen outline is 5 mils larger than the outline of the part on each side.
 The pins and the Z height are located on the appropriate assembly layer for the CAD tool.

 Each pattern contains a silkscreen of the component on the appropriate silkscreen layer.
 It avoids crossing pads where possible but depends on a silkscreen removal routine to completely remove silkscreen from pads.

 When using metric measurements, our parts are consistent with the IPC-7351B standard.
 However, components built in English units (our default measurement system), deviate from this standard in our naming conventions.